leeleelee3264/my-hugo-tech-blog/content/post/2021-01-08-spring-resource-load.md

 <br>
 <br>

-> Spring jar에서 static/dynamic 리소스를 로드하는 방법을 다룬다
+> Handles how to load static or dynamic resource in Spring jar: ClassPathResource, ResourceLoader.

 <br>